mdsol/appconnect-android/docs/getting_started.md

 This is a guide to the basics of Babbage - intialization, making network requests, and loading data from the datastore.

 ## Installation
-To install, include Babbage in the `build.gradle` file, using the credentials provided to you.
+To install Babbage, include it in the `build.gradle` file, using the credentials provided to you.
 When you next sync your gradle project, the library will be downloaded and installed.

 ```groovy
 repositories {